CuriousDeveloperuwu/ChunkLoader/README.md

 ## License

-ChunkLoader is free for personal and non-commercial use.
+ChunkLoader is free to use, including for internal commercial/business use.

+You may fork, modify, and redistribute it for free.

-Forks and modifications are allowed, but selling ChunkLoader or modified versions of it, including it in paid products, or offering it as part of a paid service is not permitted.
+You may not sell ChunkLoader, sell modified versions of it, include it in paid software bundles, or offer it as part of a paid service.

 See [LICENSE](./LICENSE).